rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ. ^0205

-For it stands in Scripture : Behold, I am laying in Zion a stone, a cornerstone chosen and precious, and whoever believes in him will not be put to shame. ^0206
+For it stands in Scripture: Behold, I am laying in Zion a stone, a cornerstone chosen and precious, and whoever believes in him will not be put to shame. ^0206

 So the honor is for you who believe, but for those who do not believe, The stone that the builders rejected has become the cornerstone, ^0207

-and A stone of stumbling, and a rock of offense.
-They stumble because they disobey the word, as they were destined to do. ^0208
+and A stone of stumbling, and a rock of offense.They stumble because they disobey the word, as they were destined to do. ^0208

 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light. ^0209

-Once you were not a people, but now you are God’s people; once you had not received mercy, but now you have received mercy. ^0210
+Once you were not a people, but now you are God's people; once you had not received mercy, but now you have received mercy. ^0210

 Beloved, I urge you as sojourners and exiles to abstain from the passions of the flesh, which wage war against your soul. ^0211

 Keep your conduct among the Gentiles honorable, so that when they speak against you as evildoers, they may see your good deeds and glorify God on the day of visitation. ^0212

-Be subject for the Lord’s sake to every human institution, whether it be to the emperor as supreme, ^0213
+Be subject for the Lord's sake to every human institution, whether it be to the emperor as supreme, ^0213

 or to governors as sent by him to punish those who do evil and to praise those who do good. ^0214